 For a small number of students, a high level of differentiated support or intensive teaching is required to enable them to meet the behavioural expectations.
 This may be needed throughout the school year on a continuous basis.
+The determination of the need will be made by thein consultation with staff and other relevant stakeholders.
+On occasion the behaviour of a student may be so serious, such as causing harm to other students or to staff, that the principal may determine that an out of school suspension or exclusion to be a necessary consequence.
+For a small number of students, a high level of differential support or intensive teaching is required to enable them to meet the behavioural expectations.
+This may be needed throughout the school year on a continuous basis.
 The determination of the need will be made by the principal in consultation with staff and other relevant stakeholders.
+On occasion the behaviour of a student may be so serious, such as causing harm to other students or to staff, that the principal in consultation with staff and other relevant stakeholders.
 On occasion the behaviour of a student may be so serious, such as causing harm to other students or to staff, that the principal may determine that an out of school suspension or exclusion is necessary as a consequence for the student's behaviour.
-Usually this course of action is only taken when the behaviour is so serious as to warrant time apart to restore the good order and management of the school, and no other alternative discipline strategy is considered sufficient to deal with the problem behaviour.
+Usually, this course of action is only taken when the behaviour is so serious as to warrant time apart to restore the good order and management of the school, and no other alternative discipline strategy is considered sufficient to deal with the problem behaviour.

-Decisions regarding appropriate actions for student behaviour are based on the behaviour flowcharts used in the sub schools.
-Staff assess the student behaviour and apply the required action or available consequences accordingly.
+Decisions regarding appropriate responses to student behaviours are based on a school wide continuum of supports.
+Staff assess the student behaviour against the school behaviour expectation matrix and apply the required action or available consequences accordingly.